Eugene Chassaignac

 Eugène Chassaignac (1820 – January 25, 1878) was a French-American musician, professor, composer, and music critic.
-Eugene was a prominent member of the New Orleans community and is known for desegregating Scottish Rite Freemasonic lodges in New Orleans in 1867, for which he won a gold medal.
+Eugene was a prominent member of the New Orleans community and is known for desegregating Scottish Rite Freemasonic lodges in New Orleans in 1867.
 Italian revolutionary Giuseppe Garibaldi personally sent Eugene a letter of praise for his courageous act of kindness towards people of color.
 His son Charles Louis Chassaignac became a prominent doctor in New Orleans and worked for Charity Hospital and was a humanitarian.
 His daughter Marie Chassaignac married Baron Randolph Natili.
 Natili's parents were involved in an interracial marriage and he was a member of the prominent Creole Dimitry Family.
 Natili became closely associated with Italian American composer Giuseppe Ferrata because of the marriage of his first cousin's daughter Alice.
 Natili's relationship with his father-in-law Eugene, benefited Ferrata because of Natili's knowledge and appreciation for musical composition.